imoyfe/algo_expert/README.md

 ## AlgoExpert

-This is a repository where to find python solutions to different algorythms.
+This is a repository where to find python solutions to different algorithms.

 EASY:
 * Depth Firts Search